trambarhq/relaks-django-data-source/README.md

 async function deleteOne(object: object): object
 ```

 Delete an object on the remote server.
+The `afterDelete` hooks of cached queries are invoked afterward.

 When URL keys are used, `folderURL` can be omitted (since the object contains its own URL).